joeysacct/Vecner-Notes/Other Texts/The Last of the Dreamers.md

 At that moment, the shackled man stands and kicks the stool out from under him.
 The man struggles, clawing at his neck, before going limp.
 The shackled man lets out a sigh, and then climbs the stool, reaching up, and grabbing one of the golden fruits from the tree.
 He comes down, and takes a bite.
 Munching on it, and savoring the taste.
 Suddenly, he grabs at his chest, and falls from the chair face down onto the stage.
 The lights fade and the curtains fall.

-Identities:

-The Shackled Man - ???
-The Hanged Man - ???

 [[Cresthall Theatre]]

 #texts